Cat health insurance

 Do I really need cat health insurance?

-Whether you need cat health insurance depends on how high the financial risk is to you.
-If you have enough savings to pay for expensive surgeries and veterinary visits yourself, you may be able to forego insurance.
-But for many cat owners, insurance offers the security that they will not be confronted with high costs in the event of an emergency.
+Whether you need cat health insurance depends on how high the financial risk is for you.
+If you have enough savings to pay for expensive surgeries and vet visits yourself, you might be able to do without insurance.
+But for many cat owners, insurance offers the peace of mind of knowing they won't be faced with high costs in an emergency.

 Which cats are not insurable?